-- (a) Family Violence Clinic is an elective offering for three hours of credit. - (b) This offering satisfies the Professional Development requirement. - (c) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (d) Prerequisites for taking the offering are Civil Procedure I and II, Contracts, Legal Research and Writing I and II, Property, and Torts.
+- (a) Family Violence Clinic is an elective offering for three hours of credit. - (b) This offering satisfies the Experiential Learning component of the Professional Development Requirement. - (c) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (d) Prerequisites for taking the offering are Civil Procedure I and II, Contracts, Legal Research and Writing I and II, Property, and Torts.
 Evidence is a pre- or co-requisite for this offering.
 Students who are eligible for limited-practice authority (the 3L Card) must acquire it. - (e) The instructor of the course shall have the discretion not to give a final examination. - (f) In publications, the description of the course shall be approximately as follows: